 This is a huge one.
 Often the language we use to describe feeding is filled with negativity.
-"I don't have enough milk," or "he's still hungry even though I fed for an hour," or " I can't do it I had to give him a bottle!"
-This kind of language places blame on us, the moms.
-The women who just gave birth to a baby and probably haven't slept in days and are dealing with shifting hormones.
-Don't you think we have enough on our plate without adding self deprecating language?
-So reframe your thinking: rather than "he's still hungry," try "he wants to nurse."
+"I don't have enough milk," or "he's still hungry even though I fed for an hour," or " I can't do it; I had to give him a bottle!"
+This kind of language places blame on us, the moms—the women who just gave birth to a baby and probably haven't slept in days and are dealing with shifting hormones.
+Don't you think we have enough on our plates without adding self-deprecating language?
+So reframe your thinking: Rather than "he's still hungry," try "he wants to nurse."
 The baby may want to nurse for comfort—not because he's hungry.
 Who knows?
 The truth is that the reason doesn't really matter.
 Babies like to nurse.
 They do it a lot.
 If you have had the baby on the breast and you need a break, you are NOT "lazy" or "bad."
 You need to take care of yourself to take care of the baby.
-So cut yourself some slack, check your language and reframe the way you think about breastfeeding.
+So cut yourself some slack, check your language, and reframe the way you think about breastfeeding.

 2. It's not a chess game; you don't need to plan eight steps ahead.

-If you are anything like me, you like to strategize, troubleshoot, and have a plot out steps to success.
-As it turns out, babies don't run like business meetings or speaking engagements and you can't really plan ahead.
-I knew this, I say this to new parents all the time, but boy did I need a reminder.
+If you're anything like me, you like to strategize, troubleshoot, and plot out steps to success.
+As it turns out, babies don't run like business meetings or speaking engagements, and you can't really plan ahead.
+I knew this, and I say this to new parents all the time, but boy did I need a reminder.

 3. Use support: both physical and emotional.

-4. Rethink what you have learned and be open to new lessons.
+4. Rethink what you've learned and be open to new lessons.

-Those are four take away experiences.
-There is so much to learn; being open to discovering new things will make you a better parent and, in my case, a better pediatrician, as well.
+Those are four takeaway experiences.
+There's so much to learn; being open to discovering new things will make you a better parent and, in my case, a better pediatrician, as well.
 Reframe your challenges, accept your limitations, and celebrate your day-to-day successes.
 After all, Rome wasn't built in a day.